semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 Semaphore supports all versions of Node.js.
 You have the following options:

-- Linux: Node.js is available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-javascript].
+- Linux: Node.js is available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-javascript].
 - macOS: Node.js is available out-of-the-box in the [macOS VM image][macos-javascript].
 - Docker: use [semaphoreci/node][node-docker-image] or
   [your own Docker image][docker-env] with the version of Node.js and other